semper-proficiens/devbriefs-news/README.md

 - Add automatic linters in CI
 - Setup for quality scores, code smells, etc
 - Explore other protocols like gRPC
+- Store news in backend and add caching for it